 The following are some basic properties and methods of the Page class that you will find useful.

-cache its rendered output for performance considerations (when appropriate).
+Setting the OutputCacheDuration property to anything greater than 0 (seconds) will cache its rendered output for performance considerations (use when appropriate).

 The AttributeValue(attributeName) method can be used to get the value of any attribute associated to the instance of the page.

 The CurrentPerson property represents the currently authenticated (logged in) person and the CurrentPersonId is that person’s ID.